-Our board currently consists of six (6) directors.
-Pursuant to our amended and restated certificate of formation, our board is divided into three (3) classes, which results in a "staggered" board.
-Directors stand for election for a term expiring at the third annual meeting of shareholders following the annual meeting of shareholders at which such director was elected, or until each person's successor is duly elected and qualified, or until such director's earlier death, resignation or removal.
-The term of the current Class III directors of the Company will expire at this year's annual meeting.
+Our board currently consists of seven (7) directors.
+Pursuant to our amended and restated certificate of formation, our directors are divided into three (3) classes and stand for election for a term expiring at the third annual meeting of shareholders following the annual meeting of shareholders at which such director was elected, or until each person's successor is duly elected, or until such director's earlier death, resignation or removal.

-If elected, the below-listed Class III nominees will serve for a term commencing on the date of the annual meeting and continuing until the 2025 annual meeting of shareholders of the Company or until each person's successor is duly elected and qualified, or until such director's earlier death, resignation or removal.
-Each of the nominees listed below is currently serving as a Class III director of the Company.
+If elected, all nominees will serve for a term commencing on the date of the annual meeting and continuing until the third annual meeting of shareholders following the annual meeting of shareholders at which such director was elected or until each person's successor is duly elected, or until such director's earlier death, resignation or removal.
+Each of the nominees is currently serving as a director of the Company.

-Nominees for Election as Class III Directors
+Nominees for Election

-The following table sets forth the name, age as of December 31, 2021, and positions with the Company for each nominee for election as a Class III director of the Company:
+The following table sets forth the name, age as of December 31, 2019, and positions with the Company for each nominee for election as a director of the Company: